okl/danger-jawsome/README.md

   Renaming keys, altering the property paths of values, or pruning them all together.

-##### String Value Reification (Numberify, Boolify, Arrayify, Mapify) #####
+##### String Value Reification (Nullify, Numberify, Boolify, Arrayify, Mapify) #####

   Parsing values to determine if they can have their type simplified from simply being a string.
-With the exception of extract nulls, this step will also unbox stringified nested maps, nested arrays, inner escaped JSON, booleans and numbers.
+This step will also unbox stringified nested maps, nested arrays, inner escaped JSON, booleans, nulls, and numbers up to 19 digits.

 ##### Value Synonym Mapping
   Coverting synonyms for values to those literal values (e.g. `"-"` =>